Kimberly-Rodriguez/weather-dashboard/README.md

 ## Tools

-* This project was built using HTML and CSS principles.
+* This project was built using HTML, CSS and JavaScript principles.
 As well as, usage of the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.

 * This project used `localStorage` to store any persistent data.